RodrigoPAml/MinecraftFromScratch/README.md

 ## How to use

+- To move use WASD or the arrows
+- To look around drag the mouse with left click
+- Break or insert a block use the right click
-- You can change the movement speed
+- You can change the movement speed in the UI
-- Change the mode from fly or walk
+- Change the mode from fly or walk in the UI
-- Change the mode from erase block to insert block
+- Change the mode from erase block to insert block in the UI
-- You can select 4 types of block to insert
+- You can select 4 types of block to insert in the UI

 ## Images